lexp2204/Weather-app/README.md

 ## 📌 Features
 ✅ Real-time weather data (temperature, humidity, wind speed)

-✅ Fetch data from a Node.js/Express backend
+✅ Fetch data from a Node.js/Express backend using the OpenWeatherAPI

 ✅ Frontend built with React.js